Redshift Evolution of the Electron Density in the ISM at $z\sim 0-9$ Uncovered with JWST/NIRSpec Spectra and Line-Spread

 \subsection{Line-Spread Function}

-We obtain the LSFs from a planetary nebula (PN), IRAS-05248-7007.
-The expected dispersion of the $R\sim1000$ and $\sim2700$ gratings are $\sim300$ and $\sim110$ km s$^{-1}$, respectively, which means that the intrinsic velocity dispersion of the PN (typically $\sim 30$ km s$^{-1}$; \citealt{Jacob2013}) accounts for only $\sim1$\% and $\sim8$\% of the observed velocity dispersion of the PN, respectively.
-We note that, with this technique, we cannot measure $\sigma_{\rm int}$ values of observed galaxies in the case of $\sigma_{\rm int}\lesssim30$ km s$^{-1}$.
-Spectra of the PN were taken during the commissioning process (proposal ID: 1125).
-We use the level-3 spectra available at MAST.
+We obtain the LSFs from a planetary nebula (PN), IRAS-05248-7007. \tcra{NIRSpec} spectra of the PN were taken during the commissioning process (proposal ID: 1125). \tcra{The PN was observed with a slit whose width is 0.2 arcsec, which is the same as those of the MSA shutters.} We use the level-3 spectra available at MAST.
 We choose emission lines with high S/N ratios.
 We also avoid using emission lines blended with other nearby features.
 After the selection, we obtain 4, 11, 5 emission lines for the spectra obtained with the filters F100LP, F170LP, and F290LP, respectively.
-The selected emission lines cover wide wavelength ranges of 1.1--1.7, 1.8--2.8, and 3.1--4.5 $\mu$m for the filters F100LP, F170LP, and F290LP, respectively.
+The selected emission lines cover wide wavelength ranges of 1.1--1.7, 1.8--2.8, and 3.1--4.5 $\mu$m for the filters F100LP, F170LP, and F290LP, respectively. \tcra{To obtain the LSF at an arbitrary wavelength, we interpolate the LSF profiles.}

 Figure \ref{fig:lsf} summarizes LSFs at different wavelengths for each filter-grating pair.
-The obtained LSFs of F100LP-G140H, F170LP-G235H, F290LP-G395H, F100LP-G140M, F170LP-G235M, and F290LP-G395M have median resolution values of $R\simeq3180$, 2800, 3390, 1160, 1120, and 1080 obtained in wavelength ranges of 1.1--1.7, 1.8--2.8, 3.1--4.5, 1.1--1.7, 1.8--2.8, and 3.1--4.5 $\mu$m, respectively.
-These results are consistent with the expected performance of $R\sim2700$ for the high-resolution gratings and $R\sim1000$ for the medium-resolution gratings.
-We also confirm that LSFs of each filter-grating pair become narrower (i.e., better resolution) with longer wavelengths, which is also expected by the NIRSpec instrumental team\footnote{\url{https://jwst-docs.stsci.edu/jwst-near-infrared-spectrograph/nirspec-instrumentation/nirspec-dispersers-and-filters}}.
+The obtained LSFs of F100LP-G140H, F170LP-G235H, F290LP-G395H, F100LP-G140M, F170LP-G235M, and F290LP-G395M have median resolution values of $R\simeq3180$, 2800, 3390, 1160, 1120, and 1080 obtained in wavelength ranges of 1.1--1.7, 1.8--2.8, 3.1--4.5, 1.1--1.7, 1.8--2.8, and 3.1--4.5 $\mu$m, respectively. \tcra{These resolution values are $\sim10$--20\% larger than those of the nominal resolutions of $R\sim2700$ for the high-resolution gratings and $R\sim1000$ for the medium-resolution gratings.} We also confirm that LSFs of each filter-grating pair become narrower (i.e., better resolution) with longer wavelengths, which is also expected by the NIRSpec instrumental team\footnote{\url{https://jwst-docs.stsci.edu/jwst-near-infrared-spectrograph/nirspec-instrumentation/nirspec-dispersers-and-filters}}.